CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 1. Select **Review + create** then **Create** and wait for deployment to complete.

-1. Wait for deployment to complete, then view the deployment details.

 ### Task 3: Create a storage account

 1. Return to the home page of the Azure portal.
 Select **+ Create a resource**.